Skip to main content

 How profile images, piece covers, and reference images work, plus uploading, attaching, managing storage, and reporting problems.

 Custom images are a Pro feature.
-Free and trial accounts use the image from your sign-in provider (Google / GitHub / Discord) for your profile picture, and have no upload UI.
-Paid Pro accounts can upload images for their profile, piece covers, world entries, and world covers.
+Free and trial accounts use the image from your sign-in provider (Google or Discord) for your profile picture, and have no upload UI.
+Paid Pro accounts can upload images for their profile, piece covers, world entries, world covers, and the Cover Studio.
 Everything you upload stays yours; if you downgrade to free, your uploaded images stay in your library and your profile reverts to the sign-in image until you re-subscribe.

 Where uploaded images appear